ayakhaled0001/weather-app/README.md

 - **Hourly Details** – Select a day to display temperature, humidity, “feels like,” wind speed, and precipitation for every hour.
 - **Unit Switching** – Toggle between Metric (°C, km/h, mm) and Imperial (°F, mph, in) units with a single click.
 - **Dynamic Icons** – Weather icons update automatically based on Open-Meteo weather codes.
-- **Responsive UI** – Built with Tailwind CSS to look great on mobile, tablet, and desktop.

 ---